tim-fan/festivity_maps/README.md

 Train and test code is in [train_from_labelled_dataset.py](./train_from_labelled_dataset.py).

+## Workflow / Usage

+A copilot-generated CLI has been built to handle processing of images to create maps.
+See [`usage.md`](doc/usage.md) for instructions.

 ## Results

 Here's what the dense output festivity map looks like for a few cases: